 8 weeks prior to the Defense

 - Have your supervisor assist you in determining an external examiner.
 You will need a copy of the proposed external examiner’s CV, and an agreement that he or she will be able to attend the proposed date of your PhD defense.
+The external examiner's CV should contain a publications list for at least the past six years as well as a list of current and previously supervised PhD students.
 Your supervisor and your external examiner should attend the oral defense in person.
-If your external examiner cannot attend in person, please contact the Administrative Coordinator - PhD in the Engineering Graduate Studies Office to arrange accomodations.
+If your external examiner cannot attend in person, please contact the Administrative Coordinator - PhD in the Engineering Graduate Studies Office to arrange accommodations.

 7 weeks prior to the Defense